theothertored/kodeine/README.md

 1. Hit `Ctrl + Shift + P` to open the Command Palette.
 2. Type `Show formula` - a command called `Show formula result window` will come up.
 Hit `Enter`.

+### Viewing live formula evaluation steps (debugging formulas)

+When a file with its language set to `kode` is active:

+1. Hit `Ctrl + Shift + P` to open the Command Palette.
+2. Type `Show evaluation steps` - a command called `Show formula evaluation steps beside active editor` will come up.
+Hit `Enter`.

+The evaluation steps will automatically refresh every time you edit your formula.

 ### Using globals